Frequently Asked Questions

 “What type of events do you perform for?”

 We are open to performing for any type of event.
-Particulary, we enjoy playing for festivals, educational performances, and corporate events.
+We might emphasize a target of festivals, educational performances, and corporate events.
+However (from a social media post):

 Please do contact us if you have any questions!
 We would be excited to bring an amazing and unique experience to your occasion.